 6. City Cafe Diner — Downtown .

-24/7 diner on Broad with hot coffee, big menus, and late-night reliability.
-Specialty coffee purists may want a roaster cafe earlier in the day—but for off-hours caffeine, it still belongs in the toolbox.
+24/7 diner on Broad with hot coffee, big menus, and late night reliability.
+Specialty coffee purists will want a roaster cafe during daylight hours.
+For off hours caffeine, this is the option.

 7. Goodman Coffee Roasters — St. Elmo .

-Cafe attached to Goodman's roasting side at the base of Lookout Mountain.
-Natural before or after Guild-Hardy laps, Glen Falls, or St. Elmo sweets on Tennessee Ave.
+Cafe attached to Goodman's roasting facility at the base of Lookout Mountain.
+Works well before or after Guild Hardy laps, Glen Falls, or a pass through St. Elmo sweets on Tennessee Ave.

 8. Mean Mug Coffeehouse — North Shore .

-North Shore flagship: full breakfast and lunch, in-house baking, and Mean Mug's roasting program.
+North Shore flagship with full breakfast and lunch, in house baking, and Mean Mug's own roasting program.
 Walkable to Coolidge Park and Frazier Ave.

 9. Stone Cup Cafe .

-North Shore river-adjacent cafe pouring exclusively Stone Cup Roasting Co. beans—freshness is part of the pitch.
-Upstairs lounge vibes; patio and events calendar are part of the draw.
+North Shore cafe pouring exclusively Stone Cup Roasting Co. beans, freshness is the selling point.
+Upstairs lounge seating and a patio when the weather works.
+They use the space for events regularly, check the calendar.

 10. (be) Caffeinated — North Shore .